passbutler/passbutler-documentation/Documentation.md

-## Synchronization process
+## Synchronization algorithm

 All model entities are identified via UUID (no auto increment ID to be sure clients that are not always synced do not create conflicts).
-The up-to-dateness of an model entity is determined via modified timestamp.
+The up-to-date state of an model entity is determined with the modified date.
 Model entities are never deleted in database - instead they contain a deleted field - this makes new/deleted detection much more simple.

 The following steps are executed for all model entities:

-1) Load list of local entities
+1. Load list of local entities
-2) Load list of remote entities
+2. Load list of remote entities
-3) Detect new local entities and insert locally
+3. Detect new local entities and insert locally
-4) Detect new remote entities and insert remotely
+4. Detect new remote entities and insert remotely
-5) Detect modified local entities (according to modified field) and update locally
+5. Detect modified local entities (according to modified field) and update locally
-6) Detect modified remote entities (according to modified field) and update remotely
+6. Detect modified remote entities (according to modified field) and update remotely